atbcb/usab-uswds/_pages/about/budget-performance/par.md

 #### NOTE 4.
 PROPERTY, PLANT AND EQUIPMENT, NET

-Schedule of Property, Plant and Equipment, Net as of September 30, 2024:
+Schedule of Property, Plant and Equipment, Net as of September 30, 2024 and 2023:

 {% include_relative par-fy2024/par-fy2024-54-note4-24.html %}

-Schedule of General Property, Plant and Equipment, Net as of September 30, 2023.

 {% include_relative par-fy2024/par-fy2024-55-note4-23.html %}